ArfyK/tournesol-recommendation/README.md

 # How to use the script
 First set the tests parameters in the script:
   - the number of tests `n_tests`;
-  - the size of the subdatasets that will be sampled for each test `size`.
+  - the size of the subdatasets that will be sampled for each test `size`;
+  - the temperature `T`.

 Then to run the script using the dataset tournesol_scores_2023-05-04.csv type:
 `python3 recommendation.py tournesol_scores_2023-05-04.csv`